A naturalist with a keen interest in molecules to organisms and in a pursuit to bridge Eco-Evo-Dev

 I was exposed to the fascinating realm of developmental biology when I joined the lab of Prof. K. VijayRaghavan in 2017.
 I started pursuing masters’ by research, studied appendicular regeneration in Plexippus paykulli.
 As part of the thesis, I worked towards proposing it as a model organism to study its regenerative abilities.
 Furthermore, work is in progress to generate genomic data for the species to focus on the underlying molecular mechanisms of regeneration.

-Currently, I continue to work on Plexippus paykulli and projects on the systematics of herpetofauna and arachnids of India and working towards building a network of researchers to focus on Indian herpetofauna.
+Currently, I continue to work on projects on the systematics of herpetofauna and arachnids of India and working towards building a network of researchers to focus on Indian herpetofauna in addition to pursuing a PhD.
+For my PhD, I am working on tracing the molecular basis of developmental plasticity in nematodes of the genus Pristionchus.